mossimka/ChatAIm/README.md

+# ChatAIm
+Basic chatting app where you can create chats and chat with ai, all messages and chats store at local storage.
+In this app i'm using gemini api

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.